SENSEiXENUS/senseixenus.github.io/posts/ctf/HTB/cypher.md

 ![image](https://github.com/user-attachments/assets/92e40bcf-c2f9-4785-bc9b-f4fa06b92bf9)

-- Bbot is a bug bounty tool for enumeration.I dived into the documentation to check for features that we can use for privilege escalation e.g file write.file read and scripts code execution.Then, I discovered this feature that allows us load custom modules.
+- Bbot is a bug bounty tool for enumeration.I dived into the documentation to check for features that we can use for privilege escalation e.g file write.file read and scripts code execution.Then, I discovered this feature that allows us load custom modules writtnen with python.
 This [article](https://www.blacklanternsecurity.com/bbot/Stable/dev/module_howto/) in the documentation explains how to go about it.We can abuse this feature to execute code.The malicious module is named `dirty` and the code snippet is the poc.It imports `os` and uses the `system()` function to trigger a python reverse shell.

 ```python